 - You may also use the resume that you’ve created as an addition to your traditional one or as a story-telling aid.
 Those recruiters who find formal resumes boring will certainly appreciate it.

 The last thing to keep in mind is that the formatting settings of some mind maps can change when exported to different formats, so you may need to do a bit of formatting job to ensure that everything looks great.

 As you can see, building your project manager resume with mind mapping tools is pretty straightforward and doesn’t require any advanced knowledge.

 This post actually just scratched the surface of the topic because there are so many fantastic tools that allow creating amazing visual resumes for any profession.
 So, play with the settings a little bit to see how you can make your resume stand out, and, of course, happy job hunting!

 About the author

 Audrey is a passionate blogger and marketer at A-Writer.
-Her areas of interests are very wide, but mostly she writes about content marketing and business relations.
-Her aim is to engage people to self-growth and staying motivated.
+Her areas of interest are very wide, but mostly she writes about content marketing and business relations.
+Her aim is to engage people in self-growth and staying motivated.